orix is an open-source Python library for analysing orientations and crystal symmetry.

-The package defines objects and functions for the analysis of orientations represented as quaternions or 3D rotation vectors accounting for crystal symmetry.
-Functionality builds primarily on top of numpy and matplotlib and is heavily inspired by the MATLAB package MTEX.
+The package defines objects and functions for the analysis of orientations accounting for crystal symmetry.
+Functionality builds primarily on NumPy and Matplotlib, and is heavily inspired by the MATLAB package MTEX.

 orix is released under the GPL v3 license.

 P. Harrison, X. Zhou, S. M. Das, P. Lhuissier, C. H. Liebscher, M. Herbig, W. Ludwig, E. F. Rauch: Reconstructing Dual-Phase Nanometer Scale Grains within a Pearlitic Steel Tip in 3D through 4D-Scanning Precession Electron Diffraction Tomography and Automated Crystal Orientation Mapping, Ultramicroscopy 113536 (2022) (journal).

 N. Cautaerts, P. Crout, H. W. Ånes, E. Prestat, J. Jeong, G. Dehm, C. H. Liebscher: Free, flexible and fast: Orientation mapping using the multi-core and GPU-accelerated template matching capabilities in the python-based open source 4D-STEM analysis toolbox Pyxem, Ultramicroscopy 113517 (2022) (journal, arXiv).

 D. N. Johnstone, B. H. Martineau, P. Crout, P. A. Midgley, A. S. Eggeman: Density-based clustering of crystal (mis)orientations and the orix Python library, Journal of Applied Crystallography 53(5) (2020) (journal, arXiv).